jbbgameich/jbbgameich.github.io/_posts/2026-02-07-Generating-GTFS-Feeds.md

 Since this problem comes up repeatedly, I am slowly improving my rust library (`gtfs-generator`) for this, so it can hopefully handle most of these cases automatically at some point.
 It aims to be very customizable, so the matching criteria needs to be supplied by the library user.
 The following example matches a stop if it has a matching uic_ref tag, which is a strong identifier.
-If no node has such a matching tag, all nodes in the radius of 20km are considered, if their name is either a direct match, an abbreviation of the other spelling, similar enough or has matching words.
+If no node has such a matching tag, all nodes in the radius of 20km are considered if their name is either a direct match, an abbreviation of the other spelling, similar enough or has matching words.
 The matching radius can be overridden in each query, so if nothing is known yet, the first guess can be the middle of the country with a large enough radius.
 As soon as one station is known, the ones appearing on the same route must be fairly close.
 The matching quality strongly depends on making a good guess of the distance from the previous stop, as it greatly reduces the risk of similarly named stations being mismatched.